 McLaren Leisure is a not for profit organisation that is managed by a team of devoted staff and board of professional volunteer directors.
 They are committed to providing sport and leisure facilities as well as services for local schools, the community, and visitors to the Callander area; in a sustainable manner.

 Scotland’s national agency for sport.
-They see a Scotland where sport is a way of life, where sport is at the heart of society, making a positive impact on people and communities.
-Sportscotland directly supports opportunities in Stirling through Schools (such as the Active Schools programme), Clubs & Communities (including the Community Sport Hub initiative), and Performance Sport (from the Scottish Institute for Sport).
+They see a Scotland where the sport is a way of life, where the sport is at the heart of society, making a positive impact on people and communities.
+Sportscotland directly supports opportunities in Stirling through Schools (such as the Active Schools programme), Clubs & Communities (including the Community Sports Hub initiative), and Performance Sport (from the Scottish Institute for Sport).

 Club Sport Stirling

 A voluntary organisation supporting the growth and development of sports clubs in Stirling’s communities.

 Service across Forth Valley that focuses on Active Travel, sustainable local food production and a leading provider of environmental education.
 Visit here to learn more. http://www.forthenvironmentlink.org/

 A leading provider of further and higher education offering a wide range of courses and training opportunities.
 With two campus locations in Stirling, FVC is committed to working closely with local partners to deliver high-quality learning experiences while promoting healthy lifestyles for students and active travel across their locations.